1944 Bunker Hill Naval Air Station Blockbusters football team

 The 1944 Bunker Hill Naval Air Station Blockbusters football team represented Naval Air Station Bunker Hill in the 1944 college football season.
 The team compiled a record 6–1.
 Lieutenant Howard Kissell was the team's head coach until mid-October when he was reassigned overseas and replaced by Lieutenant Commander Len Watters.

+In the final Litkenhous Ratings, Bunker Hill NAS ranked 36th among the nation's college and service teams and sixth out of 28 United States Navy teams with a rating of 95.0.